 - Increasing risk is rewarded with compensating returns over time and, therefore, prudent risk taking is justifiable for long-term investors. - Risk can be controlled through diversification of asset classes and investment approaches, as well as diversification of individual securities. - Absolute levels of risk are reduced by time, and over time the relative performance of different asset classes is reasonably consistent.
 Over the long term, equity investments have provided and should continue to provide superior returns over other security types.
-Fixed-income securities can dampen volatility and provide liquidity in periods of depressed economic activity. - The primary determinant of long-term investment performance is the strategic or long-term allocation of assets among various asset classes. - Relative performance of various asset classes is unpredictable in the short term and attempts to shift tactically between asset classes are unlikely to be rewarded.
+Fixed-income securities can dampen volatility and provide liquidity in periods of depressed economic activity. - The primary determinant of long-term investment performance is the strategic or longterm allocation of assets among various asset classes.